chrisbresky/Aquarius-Project/README.md

 ### Contact Us

 If you want to report a problem or suggest an enhancement we'd love for you to open an issue at this github repository.
-But you can also contact [Chris][link_ChrisBresky] by email (cbresky AT adlerplanetarium DOT org) or on [twitter](https://twitter.com/MrChrisBresky)
+But you can also contact Chris by email (cbresky AT adlerplanetarium DOT org) or on [twitter](https://twitter.com/MrChrisBresky)

 ### Find Out More